CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Some of the options are

 ``debug`` which turns on the compiler debug flags

+``incremental`` which turns off the option to clean the build before each compile

 ``short``, ``medium``, ``long`` which change the batch time limit